Claire, an ex-pat Montanan, ardent Progressive and former jeweler, covers NYC-based film festivals for Bright Lights Film Journal.

 As both producer and director of Hillbilly Elegy, Howard deserves, as JD Vance's grandmother Mamaw might say, "a good talking to."

 Vance's book opened my heart to the tenderness, deep struggles, and head-nodding pride of the South.
-Howard's movie closed in on Vance's story, which pulled away the substance of the book.
+Howard's movie closed in on Vance's story, which pulled away from the substance of the book.

 Screenwriter Vanessa Taylor, who co-wrote The Shape of Water and Game of Thrones, conveyed depth and complexity in those projects.
 Her Hillbilly Elegy screenplay took a wrong turn just north of Frankfort.